Scientific Name

 How to Grow and Care

-In a moist and cool climate, Bleeding Heart will grow in full sun, but in warmer and drier climates it requires some shade.
+Bleeding Heart will grow in full sun in a moist and cool climate, but it requires some shade in warmer and drier climates.
 Keep plants well-watered throughout the summer, especially in warmer weather.
 Even then, they may be ephemeral and disappear until the fall or next spring.
-If you've recently planted your Bleeding Heart, it would be wise to mark the spot, so you don't accidentally dig in the area while your plant is dormant.
-It prefers rich, moist soil, but is not particular about soil pH.
+If you've recently planted your Bleeding Heart, it would be wise to mark the spot so you don't accidentally dig in the area while your plant is dormant.
+It prefers rich, moist soil but is not particular about soil pH.
 Bleeding Heart is not a heavy feeder, so when to fertilize depends on the quality of your soil.
-If you have rich, organic soil that is amended every year, you won't have to feed at all.
+You won't have to feed if you have rich organic soil amended every year.

 Origin